 - Appeals must be submitted 15 calendar days from the day of the citation.

 - Additional supporting information or documentation can be submitted with your appeal.

 - Appeals submitted after 15 calendar days will not be accepted for review.

 - An anonymous Appeals Committee will review all appeals.

 - The decision of the committee are final, and no further appeals will be granted.

-- If an appeal is denied, payment can be made through the BURSAR Office, smu.edu/bursar or online at your MySMU account.
+- If an appeal is denied, payment can be made online through your my.SMU account.
+Once you have logged into my.SMU, click on Financials and scroll down to SMUpay.

 If , If you have supporting evidence.
 Do not include one of the following reasons when writing your detailed explanation: